 People with mild to moderate blood cell changes who do not need a transfusion may only need regular check-ups and blood count checks.
 The health care provider will closely monitor the person for other cancers.
 These may include leukemia or cancers of the head, neck, or urinary system.

 Medicines called growth factors (such as erythropoietin, G-CSF, and GM-CSF) can improve blood counts for a short while.

 A bone marrow transplant can cure the blood count problems of Fanconi anemia.
 (The best bone marrow donor is a brother or sister whose tissue type matches the person affected by Fanconi anemia.)

 People who have had a successful bone marrow transplant still need regular check-ups because of the risk for additional cancers.

 Hormone therapy combined with low doses of steroids (such as hydrocortisone or prednisone) is prescribed to those who do not have a bone marrow donor.
 Most people respond to hormone therapy.
-But everyone with the disorder will quickly get worse when the drugs are stopped.
-In most cases, these drugs eventually stop working.
+But everyone with the disorder will quickly get worse when the medicines are stopped.
+In most cases, these medicines eventually stop working.

 Additional treatments may include:

 Most people with this condition visit a a doctor on regular basis, specializing in treating: